EURECA

 Description:

-Despite Italy's significantly more efficient warehouse and transport systems in the Northeast, Gioosto has decided to open its warehouse in a rural area of southern Italy to take on the challenge of the typical lack of employment in the inland areas of the south.
+Despite more efficient warehouse and transport systems available in Northeast Italy, Gioosto chose to establish its facility in a rural area of southern Italy, confronting the region's typical employment challenges.

 Read More